Is FTX Discontinued? What Happened? Scandal

 FTX was a cryptocurrency exchange that operated from 2019 to 2022.
 Backed by venture funding and aggressive marketing, it promoted spot and derivatives trading and its native FTT token, quickly becoming one of the most visible brands in digital assets.

 Headquartered in the Bahamas, FTX served retail and institutional traders with leverage products and perpetual futures, plus staking and tokenized exposures.
-By January 2022, private-market reports placed FTX’s peak valuation at about $32 billion.
+FTX's growth continued in 2021, peaking at 1 million users in the crypto market.
+By January 2022, private-market reports placed FTX’s peak valuation around $32 billion.

 On November 11, 2022, FTX and related entities filed for Chapter 11 bankruptcy, following a severe liquidity crisis and allegations concerning customer funds.
 Withdrawals were halted and operations wound down under court supervision as new management began restructuring and recovery efforts.